-As an educated investor, you probably are aware of the benefits of holding real estate in your investment portfolio.
-Historically, though, in order to invest in real estate, investors’ options for investing in real estate were dependent upon who you know and how much money you have to invest.
+As an educated investor, you probably recognize the benefits of holding real estate in your investment portfolio.
+Historically, however, investors’ options for investing in real estate were dependent upon who you knew and how much money you had to invest.
 Real estate crowdfunding changed the game for many investors, allowing them to gain access to a desirable asset class from the comfort of their home.
 To get an overview of real estate crowdfunding, check out our blog post on the basics of Investing in Real Estate Online.

 In this article, we dive deeper into the world of investing in real estate online, including how it differs from other modes of real estate investing and why it’s considered an attractive option by many investors.